spotify/helios/docs/user_manual.md

 service discovery.
 This prevents the service from receiving traffic before it is ready.
 After the container starts, Helios will execute the health check as follows.

+* Begin executing health checks and mark the job as "HEALTHCHECKING".
-* Begin executing health checks.
-Start with a 1 second interval, then back off exponentially until reaching a maximum interval of 30 seconds.
+* Start with a 1 second interval, then back off exponentially until reaching a maximum interval of 30 seconds.
-* If no health checks succeed after 5 minutes, kill the container.
-Helios will start it back up and try again.
 * If a health check succeeds
   * Stop running health checks
   * Register service with service discovery (if job is configured to do so)
-  * Mark the job as RUNNING
+  * Mark the job as "RUNNING"
+* If a health check doesn't succeed, Helios will leave the job in the "HEALTHCHECKING" state forever for debugging purposes.

 #### HTTP
 This health check makes an HTTP request to the specified port and path and considers a return